 Draw

-The draw for the 2024 tournament in Brisbane will be available on the ATP and WTA websites a few days before the start of the tournament
+The draws for the 2024 tournament in Brisbane are now available on the ATP and WTA websites (see links below).

 Prize Money and Points